Inference-time Physics Alignment of Video Generative Models with Latent World Models: Experiments

 \section{Experiments}

 We show the effectiveness of sampling with \method for improving physics plausibility across three video generation setups: image-and-text-to-video (I2V), video-and-text-to-video (V2V), and text-to-video (T2V).
-For all experiments, we apply \method to MAGI-1 24B~\citep{magi1} and to vLDM 5B\footnote{vLDM is a latent video diffusion model that utilizes a DiT backbone and jointly models spatial and temporal components at once.\looseness-1}.\looseness-1
+For all experiments, we apply \method to MAGI-1 24B~\citep{magi1} and to vLDM 5B\footnote{vLDM is a latent video diffusion model that utilizes a DiT backbone and jointly models spatial and temporal components at once.\looseness-1}, and additionally to Sora2~\citep{openai2025sora2} on the PhysicsIQ benchmark.\looseness-1